 Located on the left, the layers list contains both pages and artboards with all layers.
 You can view each layer attribute (such as hidden, locked, masked), or rename and organize layers.

 In Studio, you can organize your designs in multiple pages.
 The layer list will display the layers of the selected page only.
-To see the page list, click the back arrow at the top left.
-Click the add button (+) at the top right of the layer list to insert a new page.
-To rename pages, double click the layer.
+To see the page list (if you've created multiple pages), click the Pages tab at the top of the layers panel.
+To insert a new page, click the add button (+) at the top right of the layer list.
+To rename a page, double click the current page name.

 Artboards in the layer list contain only the layers inside the artboard.
-Artboard layers are at the top of the hierarchy, and cannot be contained within another artboard.
+Artboard layers are at the top of the hierarchy and cannot be contained within another artboard.
+Just as you can with individual layers, you can use the name to find a specific artboard via the Filter Layers field in the layers panel.

-The Libraries panel in the layers list allows you to access components from either your document library or a shared library.
+The Libraries list in the layers panel lets you access components from either your document library or a shared library.
+You can use the name or part of the name to find a specific component via the Filter Components field directly below your list of libraries.

 A small arrow icon shows you when a layer is masked.
 The mask layer has a small eclipse icon.
 Any shape can be turned into a mask.
 To create a mask, select the shape and click on the mask (small eclipse) icon in the toolbar.
 Alternatively, select the shape then right click and select Mask.